 Overview

 The governance of a multi-academy trust differs from those of maintained schools.
-The White Horse Federation (TWHF) believes that placing statutory responsibilities firmly at its centre, in the remit of the board of trustees, allows the local governing board (LGB) to focus on providing support, overcoming challenges in the delivery of educational excellence, and achieving outstanding outcomes for all pupils.
+The White Horse Federation (TWHF) believes that placing statutory responsibilities firmly at its centre, in the remit of the board of trustees, allows the Local Governance Committee (LGC) to focus on providing support, overcoming challenges in the delivery of educational excellence, and outstanding outcomes for all pupils.

-There are direct channels of communication between the principal and the LGB chair and central services.
-The clerk to the trustee board will hold contact details for all members of LGBs within TWHF.
-However, routine communication for day-to-day school business should come from the chair of that LGB, managed by the school or through an LGB clerk, if such a position is deemed necessary.
+There are direct channels of communication between the principal and the LGC chair and central services.
+The clerk to the board of trustees will hold contact details for all members of LGCs within TWHF.
+However, routine communication for day-to-day school business should come from the chair of that LGC, managed by the school or through an LGC clerk.

-The principal and the chair of the LGB are responsible for ensuring the quality and timely distribution of all material needed to keep LGB members well-informed about the school and TWHF.
-The principal and the chair are also responsible for ensuring the views of the LGB are well communicated to the board of trustees.
+The principal and the chair of the LGC are responsible for ensuring the quality and timely distribution of all material needed to keep LGC members well-informed about the school and TWHF.
+The principal and the chair are also responsible for ensuring the views of the LGC have good lines of communication to the board of trustees.
 This can be done via the elected chair’s representative on the board of trustees.
-Senior executives from TWHF will be nominated by the CEO to sit on an LGB.
-Trustees reserve the right to attend any LGB meeting.
+Senior executives from TWHF will be nominated by the CEO to attend any LGC.

 The White Horse Federation has a very clear and shared understanding of what constitutes good and effective governance.
-Schools within TWHF will be judged to have outstanding governance when members of the LGB:
+Schools within TWHF will be judged to have outstanding governance when members of the LGC:

-In order for the shared model of governance to be effective for TWHF and the schools, it is essential that there is effective communication between the board of trustees, the LGBs, chairs groups, principals, the central team, and the executive leadership team.
+For the shared model of governance to be effective for TWHF and the schools, it is essential that there is effective communication between the board of trustees, the LGCs, chairs groups, principals, the central team, and the executive leadership team.

-If you need to contact the governors please click here to email the clerk, Bobs Damerell
+If you need to contact the governors, please email clerk Bob Damerell.

-Mrs Wollington - Headteacher, SENCO, Designated Safeguard Lead
+Luke Graham - Headteacher & Designated Safeguard Lead

 Mr Darren Townsend - Chair of Governors